 top of page

 The Clinic: Our clinic works off the medical model, meaning children come 30-45 minutes per session, generally 1-2x/week.
 Their caregivers are engaged and present in the sessions and take an active role to collaborate in the treatments and home programming.
 Through this joint-effort and one-on-one intervention, our therapists can really see the impact they are making as evidenced by skills growth.
 We do our own evaluations and are not restricted to the rules that are common with the county or school systems (ie. IEPs).
-Each therapist has access to private treatment rooms, a shared sensory gym and a library of games and materials.
+Each therapist has their own private office, a shared sensory gym and a library of games and materials.
 All clinical tools are paid for by the clinic and our director is always open to expanding upon materials.

 Schedule: